The real meaning of the motif of the dying god

 symbolizes the benign aspect of instinctual unconscious nature, which helps

-unconscious energy to be integrated with consciousness.
-Whereas other archetypes
+unconscious energy to integrate with consciousness.
+Other archetypes

-the elves), the elk is cooperative and helpful, owing to his age-old wisdom.
+the elves).
+But the elk, owing to his age-old wisdom, is cooperative and helpful.
 This, it

 seems, is contrary to his own wild and impulsive nature (he wants to run off and